 Beginner gardeners in particular go through lots of labels while learning to recognise the plants and seedlings they are growing.
 Even experienced gardeners need labels, especially while raising seeds.
 You can save money on plastic labels by making your own and save the environment at the same time.

 - Simply take a 2 litre plastic milk jug (washed well) and on each of the four square ‘faces’ of the bottle, cut it into rectangular strips.
 While holding each long rectangular piece of plastic, snip the two corners off one end to make the spike to stick into the soil.

 - Other sturdy food safe plastic containers can also be used such as: large yoghurt tubs, plastic soft drink or juice bottles, butter tubs etc. Just avoid using plastics with the recycle numbers 3, 6 & 7 as these can leach toxic chemicals into your soil and food.

 - Use a permanent marker or wax chinagraph pencil to write on your labels.
 This lasts well in the weather and won’t wash off when you water your plants.

-- A 1.25L drink bottle makes an efficient in-ground watering system – just punch some small holes around the base with a skewer or nail, then bury in the hole beside a new plant with the lid showing just above the mulch.
-Unscrew the lid & fill up with water (or nutrients such as seaweed) – you have a slow release watering system to help your new plant establish.
+- A 1.25L drink bottle makes an efficient watering system in the soil.
+Just punch some small holes around the base with a skewer or nail.
+Then bury in the hole beside a new plant with the lid showing just above the mulch.
+Unscrew the lid and fill up with water (or nutrients such as seaweed).
+You have a slow release watering system to help your new plant establish.
 It also is an alternative way to provide drought-proof irrigation.
 The plant gets the water right where it needs it – at the root zone!

 - You can use this method in reverse for pot plants by putting a few holes in the lid and cutting off the bottom of the bottle so it acts like a giant funnel.
 Up-end the funnel and balance it in the pot making sure the lid is in contact with the soil.
 Fill with water or diluted seaweed and allow to slowly feed your pot plant.